 400 pounds

-Right off the bat then, we see a couple of notable differences.
+Right off the bat, we see a couple of notable differences.

 Max Supported Weight

 If you weigh more than 265 pounds, the ForceMech Voyager series isn’t a good fit for you.
-While the ForceMech Navigator supports a maximum weight of 400 pounds, we’re not sure why the Navigator XL winds up with three extra pounds of supported weight – it’s such a scant difference it seems like it must be a typo.
-Until we hear back from the company on the matter, we’re leaving the information as we found it on the company’s website.
+While the ForceMech Navigator supports a maximum weight of 400 pounds, we’re not sure why the Navigator XL winds up with three extra pounds of supported weight—it’s such a scant difference that it seems like it must be a typo.
+Until we hear back from the company, we’ll leave the information as we found it on its website.

 An Image Sample of Back Side View of Forcemech Brand Review Navigator